Havanese: Dog Breed Profile and Information

 • Elbow Dysplasia: Havanese is also prone to elbow dysplasia and may need surgery.

-• Hip Dysplasia: While this is generally thought to be a health complication restricted to large dogs, the Havanese can also experience hip dysplasia.
+• Hip Dysplasia: While this is generally considered a health complication restricted to large dogs, the Havanese can also experience hip dysplasia.
 This can cause significant pain and lameness.

-• Hypothyroidism: The Havanese can also experience an elevated rate of underactive thyroid glands, and this may require treatment throughout the dog’s life.
+• Hypothyroidism: The Havanese can also experience an elevated rate of underactive thyroid glands, which may require treatment throughout the dog’s life.

 • Allergies: The Havanese can suffer from skin allergies caused by fleas, pollen, and grass, causing the canine to scratch excessively and chew on itself.